 Can you make pumpkin cake with fresh pumpkin?

 You can always use homemade pumpkin purée in place of canned pumpkin!
-Here’s a great tutorial from King Arthur Flour explaining how to make pumpkin purée from scratch.
+Here’s a step-by-step tutorial explaining how to make pumpkin purée from scratch.
 Don’t skip the draining step, though.
 Fresh pumpkin has water that needs to be drained before using, otherwise you’ll wind up with watery baked goods.

-How far in advance can you make this pumpkin cake?
+How far in advance can you make pumpkin cake?

 Can you freeze pumpkin cake?

 You can freeze this pumpkin cake if you want to prepare it further in advance.
 I recommend placing it on a cutting board or cardboard cake tray (something like this), and then wrapping it securely in plastic wrap before freezing.
 Thaw in the refrigerator.